w3c/i18n-checker-java/README.md

 First, extend or expand `ParsedDocument`.
 Instances of `ParsedDocument` already have access to the document body, a map of HTTP response headers, a document model from the HTML parser (currently a `Source` object), and other details.
 Add your extra logic for processing the document, and then expose something useful for a `Check` object to use.

 Second, extend or expand `Check`.
 Glance at `Check` and you'll notice: (1) a `Check` is instantiated with a `ParsedDocument`; (2) in the constructor, a list of `Assertion` is constructed; and (3) several methods that look like `private void addAssertionXYZ()` are called, which each add an `Assertion` to the list.
 (One of these methods might very well add nothing to the list if it finds nothing to report.)
-Add a new `addAssertionXYZ()` method, and have it use the extra details you exposed in `ParsedDocument`-- try to extract some really useful contexts.
-Make sure the new method gets called when `Check` is instantiated.
+Add a new `addAssertionXYZ()` method, and have it use the extra details you exposed in `ParsedDocument`-- try to extract some really useful contexts for the end user.
+(NB: Make sure the new method gets called when `Check` is instantiated.)

-Thirdly, construct your new `Assertion`.
+Thirdly, your new `addAssertionXYZ()` method must construct a new `Assertion`.
 An `Assertion` has an ID, level, HTML title, HTML description, and a list of contexts.
 You can construct the assertion directly:
 ```java
 new Assertion(
         "example_id",